 How to Prepare Rhubarb for Crisp

-• You do not have to peel rhubarb, however if the stalk is quite thick peeling the tougher exterior may be a good idea.
+• You do not have to peel rhubarb; however, if the stalk is quite thick, you can peel the tougher exterior if you’d like.
+I personally don’t usually bother peeling it.

-Keep in mind, you can eat the green stalk however the leaves are poisonous to eat so discard them (for humans and animals alike).
+You can eat the green stalk; however, the leaves are poisonous to eat, so discard them (for humans and animals alike).

 Rhubarb Crisp being prepared in a white baking dish